Catharism

-Term
+Etymology

 Though the term Cathar (/ˈkæθɑːr/) has been used for centuries to identify the movement; whether it identified itself with the name is debated.
 In Cathar texts, the terms Good Men (Bons Hommes), Good Women (Bonnes Femmes), or Good Christians (Bons Chrétiens) are the common terms of self-identification.

-In the testimony of suspects who were put to the question by the Inquisition, the term 'Cathar' was not used amongst the group of accused heretics themselves.
-The word 'Cathar' (aka.
-Gazarri etc.) was coined by Catholic theologians and used exclusively by the inquisition or by authors otherwise identified with the Orthodox church—for example in the anonymous pamphlet of 1430, Errores Gazariorum (Re: Errors of the Cathars).
-The full title of this treatise in English is, "The errors of the Gazarri, or of those who travel riding a broom or a stick."
+In the testimony of suspects who were put to the question by the Inquisition, the term Cathar was not used amongst the group of accused heretics themselves.
+The word Cathar (aka Gazarri) was coined by Catholic theologians and used exclusively by the inquisition or by authors otherwise identified with the Orthodox church—for example in the anonymous pamphlet of 1430, Errores Gazariorum (Errors of the Cathars).
+The full title of this treatise in English is, The errors of the Gazarri, or of those who travel riding a broom or a stick.

 However, the presence of a variety of beliefs and spiritual practices in the French countryside of the 12th and 13th centuries that came to be seen as heterodox relative to the Church in Rome is not actually in question, as the primary documents of the period exhaustively demonstrate.

-Several of these groups under other names, such as the Waldensians or Valdeis, bear a close similarity to the 'creed' or matrix of beliefs and folk-traditions pieced together under the umbrella of the term 'Catharism.'
-The fact that there was clearly a spiritual and communal movement of some sort can scarcely be denied, since legions of people were willing to part with their lives to defend it.
+Several of these groups under other names, such as the Waldensians or Valdeis, bear a close similarity to the "creed" or matrix of beliefs and folk-traditions pieced together under the umbrella of the term Catharism.
 Whether they acted in defense of the doctrine or in defense of the human community who held these beliefs, the fact that many gave themselves up willingly to the flames when the option to recant was given to them in many or most cases is significant.